Asynchronous Signal Passing for Tile Self-Assembly: Fuel Efficient Computation and Efficient Assembly of Shapes: Efficient Construction of Linear Assemblies

 The assembly process can be thought of as being isomorphic to a staged assembly process, where at every stage $k$ such that $0 < k \le \log_{2}n$, four new assemblies are formed from assemblies produced at stage $k -1$.
 These can combine with one another in four ways, and so on.
-This process terminates at the final mixing, when $k=\log n - 1$, because the final binding event does not trigger signal propagation, resulting in a terminal $n \times 1$ line.
+This process terminates at the final mixing, when $k=\log_{2}n$, because the final binding event does not trigger signal propagation, resulting in terminal $n \times 1$ lines.
+Note that there are $4$ unique terminal assemblies, all of which are $n \times 1$ lines.

-\end{proof} }
+\end{proof}

-\begin{theorem} There exists an STAM system $(T,1)$ which uniquely assembles a $n \times 1$ line, for all $n \in \mathbb{N}$.
-Moreover, $T$ contains 4 tiles, uses $O(\log{n})$ glues per tile, and does not use glue deactivation. \end{theorem}